stuartduff/wc-invoice-gateway/README.md

 # WooCommerce Invoice Payment Gateway
 Adds an Invoice Payment Gateway to the [WooCommerce](https://www.woocommerce.com/) plugin.
 This type of payment method is usually used in B2B transactions with account customers where taking instant digital payment is not an option.

+An order status of either On Hold, Processing or Completed can be chosen from the settings panel which will be applied to all orders processed via the WooCommerce invoice payment gateway.

 ## Installation

 1. Download the plugin from it's GitHub Repository Download [WooCommerce Invoice Payment Gateway](https://github.com/stuartduff/woocommerce-invoice-payment-gateway).